When you learn how to accept payments online seamlessly, you can grow your revenue over time. Use these 5 tips to get started.

 Different types of payment gateways include shopping carts, hosted payment pages, and third-party integrations, each of which has its advantages and disadvantages.

-The merchant account is what handles the money after authorization.
-Essentially, it’s a separate online bank account that allows you to accept payments that customers make.
+The merchant account is what handles the money after the payment gateway authorizes it.
+Essentially, it’s a separate online bank account that allows you to accept payments from your clients.
 The merchant account only holds your money temporarily, and after settling, the money in the merchant account transfers to your main business bank account.

-When your customer is ready to pay, they will provide their payment information via a secure form, usually on a website, mobile app, or another online platform.
+When your clients are ready to pay, they will provide their payment information via a secure form, usually via your website or payment section within a digital file.

-Next, the payment gateway submits their payment information, to the payment processor used by the bank you have your merchant account with.
+Next, the payment gateway submits the client’s payment information to the payment processor used by the bank you have your merchant account with.

 The payment processor will then contact the issuing bank of the card and makes sure the transaction is valid (i.e. that there are funds available, that the card is legitimate, etc.) The processor also connects with your merchant account to deposit the funds when they’re available.